 What goes into a style guide

-- There are plenty of rules in iconography, but in our opinion, the most important ones are to use consistently designed icons (line weight, fills, etc.), and having icons that are intuitively recognizable.
+There are plenty of rules in iconography, but in our opinion, the most important ones are to use consistently designed icons (line weight, fills, etc.), and having icons that are intuitively recognizable.
+You can download icons for free from various places on the web or hire a designer to create them for you.

 What should the end-product look like?